Noc2/Bird-Identicon/README.md

 # Kusama Bird Identicon

-This project was hacked together.
+This project was hacked together very quickly.
 Don’t look at the code too closely ;-)

 ## Development